azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 With the App Services projects properly configured, you are now ready to deploy them to their pre-created services in Azure.

-### Task 1: Publish the ChatMessageSentimentProcessor Web Job
+### Task 1: Publish the ChatMessageSentimentProcessorFunction Function App

 #### Tasks to complete

-1. Publish the ChatMessageSentimentProcessor Web Job with a run mode of Run Continuously to the Web App you had provisioned for it
+1. Publish the ChatMessageSentimentProcessorFunction Function App to the Function App you had provisioned for it

 #### Exit criteria